 This was magnified in women whose iron intake was increased via diet, rather than supplementation, despite serum ferritin levels being higher in women who took supplements.
 This is likely due to the synergistic effects of nutrients, as absorption rarely occurs in isolation.

-Although severe magnesium deficiency is rare in developed countries, sub-optimal Western-style diets increase the likelihood of developing hypomagnesemia and subsequently experiencing low-grade fatigue.
+Although severe magnesium deficiency is rare in developed countries, sub-optimal Western-style diets increase the likelihood of developing one and subsequently experiencing low-grade fatigue.
 However, this can be combatted by consuming foods high in magnesium such as fish, nuts, cooked soybeans, cooked spinach and fortified cereals.

 Additionally, ensuring you have an adequate intake of B-vitamins through a varied diet will help you fight fatigue.
 Although we only need small amounts of B-vitamins every day, they are present in several foods such as vegetables, nuts, legumes, fish and lean meat.
 As such, it is relatively easy to meet your RDIs for each B-vitamin without supplementation.